 - no part of your home has been used exclusively for business purposes during your period of ownership

-If you don’t meet all of the conditions, you may still get partial relief under certain circumstances and you’ll need to complete the Capital Gains Tax summary pages of your tax return.
+If you do not meet all of the conditions, you may still get partial relief under certain circumstances and you’ll need to complete the Capital Gains Tax summary pages of your tax return.
 This helpsheet describes the circumstances when you may get relief and explains how much relief you can deduct from any gain to calculate the chargeable gain.

 - you dispose of all or part of your garden after you’ve disposed of your home

 - you acquire a dwelling house and/or spend money on it in order to realise a gain on its disposal